Snyo24/monitoring_agent/README.md

 * Your configuration is in `cfg/plugins`.
 We support 3 plugins, os, jvm, and mysql.
 Add the configuration by following instructions.
     * **OS**

         It is written in the conf file by default.
         You can delete the line to stop observe the OS metrics.
         OS plugin does not need any option.
+        In `cfg/plugins`, add a line `os`.
-        > *os*
+        > os

     * **JVM**

         JVM plugin needs a port to communicate with java agent.
+We call it jspd.
-        The java agent runs with tomcat to collect metrics from tomcat.
+        The jspd runs with tomcat to collect metrics from tomcat.
         So, we must set the java agent to run with tomcat at the same time.

         At the first line of `$(tomcat path)/bin/catalina.sh`,